Three major types of dowry practices exist in the Muslim world.

-Even if girls get educated despite the opposition by the clergy, they are not allowed to work along with men as in their views this would increase immodesty in the society.
+Even if girls get educated despite the opposition of the clergy, they are not allowed to work along with men as in their views this would increase immodesty in society.

-In fact, for reasons best known to a male chauvinistic clergy, the divine message about women has been twisted to serve the male interests.
-Dowry is a manifestation of that corruption of the divine guidance.
+In fact, for reasons best known to a male chauvinist clergy, the divine message about women has been twisted to serve the male interests.
+Dowry is a manifestation of that corruption of divine guidance.

 So, the menace of dowry can be tackled effectively when we bring about a change in our attitude towards women and our daughters, when we do not create obstacles in their way of progress and when we give them the same freedom we seek for ourselves and when we ensure that they get the best possible education in all spheres of life.

 Unless and until that happens our daughters would continue to suffer from the daily humiliation at the hands of a society that gives priority to customs than to reason or to the divine guidance.
-They would be treated like a commodity, not different than the way they were treated in the pre Islamic world.
+They would be treated like a commodity, no different than the way they were treated in the pre-Islamic world.
 It is a sad situation, but it is the reality that we cannot escape.

 However, there is one more solution to fight off the dowry menace.
 The clergy should refuse to solemnize the marriages where the groom’s family is known to have asked dowry.
 But you need a different type of clergy to take such a bold stand and in our contemporary religious culture; this is not going to happen easily.